CHT2531/Node.js-Build-Tools/README.md

 ```
 * Open the file *style.min.css*, see how the CSS has been minified.

 * Next, we'll add this as a script that will take the CSS file from the *src* folder, minify it and put it into the *dist* folder.
-Add the followinf *move-css* script to your *package.json* file.
+Add the following *move-css* script to your *package.json* file.

 ```
   "scripts": {